Discover places to go and things to see to dial up the romance in Akron, Ohio, from a hot-air balloon ride to a picnic at a winery.

 Get Up Close with the Animals at the Cozy Akron Zoo

-A Bottle of Wine and Thou at the Winery at Wolf Creek
+A Bottle of Wine at the Winery at Wolf Creek

 Explore the Tranquil Portage Lakes on a Pontoon Boat